Ashutosh102/Library-Management_system_in_JS/README.md

-# Library-Management_system_in_JS
+# library-project
-Basic Library management system Using JS
+Library project created for the Odin Project.
+Made using html, css, and javascript.